 Young adults can present with various needs, including acquired brain injury (ABI), neurodiversity, ADHD, autism, as well as language and communication issues.
 Huw recognises that this can be daunting for professionals.

-“How do we bring in a system for people to better recognize the signs and signals of neurodisability?
+“How do we bring in a system for people to better recognise the signs and signals of neurodisability?
 We don’t want frontline staff to be overwhelmed by the complexity of the information but to be better equipped in the interaction with the person and think about how to support them because they’re vulnerable.”

 32% of under 18s interviewed in the secure estate have a learning disability1 (compared to about 4% of the general population).
 Unfortunately, similar data related to young adults aged 18 to 25 is not documented.
 However, we can safely assume that a significant number of young adults are coming into custody with additional needs.